Mohammadsaad10/Dice_Game/README.md

 ## 📖 Introduction

-The **Dicee Game** simulates a two-player dice roll.
+The **Dice Game** simulates a two-player dice roll.
 Each player gets a random dice face upon refreshing the page, and the script declares a winner based on whose dice value is higher — or a draw if both are equal.

 This project demonstrates: